 The Todd Ouida Clinical Scholars Award funds the research of an emerging University of Michigan researcher dedicated to understanding and making advancements in treating childhood anxiety and depression.

 The award is typically presented annually in the fall.
 It provides up to $20,000 in one-time research funding for studies at U-M targeting anxiety and depression in children and teens.
-We will announce the next application cycle in the spring of 2025.

 Learn more about the 2024 Ouida Award recipient, Cecilia Martiniez-Torteya, Ph.D.